 Is AI Changing the System… or Revealing What the Data Already Knows?

-It is a strong question, but risks missing the underlying lever.
+It is a strong question, but it risks missing the underlying mechanism.

 Systems do not change because AI appears.
 They change because data structures, flows, and insights reveal new constraints and enable new decisions.
-AI accelerates this by exposing long-hidden dependencies, inefficiencies, and behavioural patterns.
-The system reorganises itself in response.
+AI accelerates this by exposing long-hidden dependencies, inefficiencies, and behavioral patterns.
+The system reorganizes itself in response.

-This distinction matters.
-Technology does not reorganise value chains by itself.
-People and organisations do—once new information shifts the boundaries of what is possible.
+This distinction is important.
+Technology alone does not reorganize value chains; people and organizations do—once new information shifts what is possible.

 Above-the-Algorithm and Below-the-Algorithm: A Relevant Warning